 I once again call on John Pollard over at STATS, the world leading sports information and technology company, to help me draw a comparison among Collins the other NFL Combine LB prospects in a couple of areas:

-Jaime Collins might not be a first round prospect, but he looks the part of an absolute steal of a third round pick for the Browns' if he's there when we pick.
+Jaime Collins might not be a first round prospect, but he looks the part of an absolute steal of a third round pick for the Browns' if he's there when we pick or if we are able to orchestrate a trade down scenario to get into the 2nd round.
 Collins would have huge upside in Ray Horton's 3-4 attack defense where he wants "little guys who can hit and big guys who can run" because Collins plays with a little bit of both.
 Coupling Collins with Mingo, Jordan, or Ansah - or even crazier yet, in a trade back scenario where we land a guy like Jonathan Cyprien and Sio Moore - would get me really excited about the youth and talent of the Browns' defense moving forward.

 Jamie Collins feature from Jackson Mississippi News Station 16 - scroll to 1:27 into the clip